 Few marketing decisions will be more important than where and how much of your ad dollars to spend.
 Improving these choices is called marketing optimization.
-Current popular techniques are failing.
+The currently popular techniques are failing.

 New analysis methods are appearing.
 What are they and how can they help you?